What upper back pain, mid back pain left side, and middle left back pain can mean

 Common symptoms and presentation

-Upper back pain may feel aching, stiffness, burning tension between the shoulder blades, or movement-related discomfort after long periods of sitting, driving, or computer work.
+Upper back pain may feel like aching, stiffness, burning tension between the shoulder blades, or a sharper one-sided ache that leads people to search phrases such as mid back pain left side or middle left back pain.
+It often becomes more noticeable after long periods of sitting, driving, desk work, or repeated reaching and lifting.

 Common causes and clinical context for upper back pain